 What makes them so difficult to remove is their persistence.
 Even after cutting them back, blackberry roots store energy and regenerate.
 They often return stronger than before.
 The longer they are left untreated, the deeper they root, and the more costly and time consuming they become to remove.

-Whether it is a fence line, utility corridor, garden bed, or overgrown corner of your land, we bring the tools, technique, and tenacity to clear it properly.
-By hand, with care.
+Whether it is a garden bed, fence line, utility corridor, or the back corner of your acreage, we bring the tools, the technique, and the tenacity to clear blackberry properly by hand and with respect for the land.

 Reclaim Your Land with Confidence